 Are there hotels or motels?

-If you do not intend to camp please note Beswick Community does not offer tourist accommodation facilities, or we recommend booking accommodation in either Katherine or Mataranka.
+If you do not intend to camp, please note Beswick Community does not offer tourist accommodation facilities.
+We recommend booking accommodation in either Katherine or Mataranka.

 Will there be food and drink for sale?

 Yes.
 There will be great food and barista coffee available at the culture center.